Te Puna Wai o Waipapa - Hagley College Te Puna Wai o Waipapa - Hagley College

 U.S 27840 v2a Evaluate concepts of justice in relation to a specific situation, 4 credits

 Students will learn to explore and evaluate the theories or principles that inform how we judge the fairness of the application of law.
-This includes name suppression, the judge and jury system and retributive and restorative justice.
+This includes name suppression and the judge and jury system.
+Students will investigate concepts of justice and how they are applied both in and out of the court room.

 Term 3

-U.S. 27849 v3 Evaluate a law making process in relation to a significant legal issue, 4 Credits, Term 4
+U.S. 27849 v3 Evaluate a law-making process in relation to a significant legal issue, 4 Credits

-Students will analyse the legal processes that were followed in relation to three significant legal issues including:
+Students will analyse the legal processes that were followed in relation to a significant legal issue that is related to an introduction of or change to, a current piece of legislation in Aotearoa.

 Possible Credits